m-riley04/EECS-510-Final-Project/machines/README.md

 ```

 ### Line 5+: Transitions
-a space-seperated list of 3 components:
+a space-separated list of 3 components:
 - From State: the outbound state of the transition
 - Symbol: the symbol to transition on
 - To State: the inbound state of the transition